Sapphire Radeon RX 5700 Pulse review

 As a performance per dollar spent proposition, the Sapphire 5700 Pulse doesn't fare quite as well, but that's because it's difficult to factor in how much value there is in cooling and noise.
 The reference RX 5700 is only slightly slower but costs about $40 (or £40 or €40) less, making it the better buy from a pure monetary perspective.
 Bang for the buck still favors the RX 570/580/590 (and sometimes Vega), but all of those cards are basically on their way out now.
 There's excess inventory still waiting to be sold, but prices on most of those cards are increasing now rather than dropping.

-Looking at total system cost (using a mainstream PC priced around $700, not including the graphics card), the RX 5700 XT tops the charts, but the RX 5700, RTX 2070 Super, RX 5700, and RTX 2060 Super are all in the mix (depending on your location).
+Looking at total system cost (using a mainstream PC build priced around $700, not including the graphics card), the RX 5700 XT tops the charts, but the RX 5700, RTX 2070 Super, RX 5700, and RTX 2060 Super are all in the mix, depending on your location.
 Even high-end and extreme graphics cards can be 'reasonable' if you're looking at building a new gaming PC, though of course you don't actually need to play every game at 1440p ultra to have an enjoyable gaming experience.
 For many PC gamers, cards in the $250-$350 range end up being the best overall picks, and the Sapphire 5700 Pulse is certainly in that range.

 Sapphire RX 5700 Pulse: clearly better than the reference card